Discovery of Single Independent Latent Variable: Experimental Results

 We consider images from the right camera (which contain both figures) as the observed input $x$, and the images from the left camera (which only show Bulldog) as the condition $t$.
 Note that the input can be considered as generated from two independent sources, namely the rotation angles of Bulldog and Bunny.
 The goal is to use $x$ and $t$ to recover the rotation angle $s$ of Bunny\footnote{A related work on this dataset was done in~\citep{shaham2018learning}, although there the goal was the opposite one, i.e., to recover the common information of the two views, which is the rotation angle of Bulldog.}.

 Once training is done, we use the autoencoder to generate new images by manipulating Bulldog's rotation angle while preserving Bunny's.
-This is done by feeding a (synchronous) $(x,t)$ tuple to the encoder, obtaining an encoding $s'$, sampling an arbitrary condition $\tilde{t}$ and feeding $(s',\tilde{t})$ through the decoder.

-We use $\ell_1$ loss for reconstruction, and contrastive loss~\eqref{eq:contrastive} to train the discriminator.
+This is done by feeding $x$ to the encoder, obtaining an encoding $s'$, sampling an arbitrary condition $\tilde{t}$ and feeding $(s',\tilde{t})$ through the decoder.
+We use $\ell_1$ loss for reconstruction, and contrastive loss to train the discriminator.
 Namely, we train the discriminator to distinguish between (image, condition) tuples, which were shot at the same time, and tuples which were not.
 Figure~\ref{fig:rotating} shows an exemplifying result.
 As can be seen, the learned model disentangles the rotation angles of Bunny and Bulldog and generates images in which Bunny's rotation angle is preserved while Bulldog's is manipulated.